-Our information and examples are based on the MHRA Style Guide, 2020.
+Our information and examples are based on the following style guide: MHRA Style Guide, 2020.
 It is set by the Modern Humanities Research Association.

-You can use the Academic Skills Unit’s LEO resources on academic writing, and academic integrity to develop these skills.
-Workshops and consultations are also available.
+You can also use resources from the Academic Skills Unit on: referencing basics, academic integrity and academic writing to develop your skills.
+Workshops and consultations are also offered.

 General Notes